BAMeScience/fiora/README.md

 #### Output format

-Currently, only the mgf format is supported.
+Currently, only msp and mgf formats are supported.